Please note: This post may contain affiliate links. See our disclosure to learn more.

-If you are limited on time while traveling to the Amalfi Coast, this Itinerary will allow you to see all of the best highlights while still enjoying yourself.
-See Positiano, Amalfi, Ravello, and Minori and even leave a day in for Capri!
-You can even hike the Path of the Gods if you like as it fits in perfectly with this itinerary!
+If you are limited on time while traveling to the Amalfi Coast, this 2-day itinerary will allow you to see all of the best highlights while still enjoying yourself.
+See Positano, Amalfi, Ravello, and Minori and even leave a day in for Capri!
+You can hike the Path of the Gods if you like as it fits in perfectly with this Amalfi Coast and Capri itinerary!
 Best of all, it can be done on a budget - without spending a ton of money!

-However, as full-time travelers, we have some first hand experience and a few quick recommendations before you start:
+As full-time travelers, we have some first hand experience and a few quick recommendations before you start:

 TIP 1 : STAY IN BOMERANO OR SORRENTO

 To keep accommodation costs low, stay in Bomerano (around $45-$50/night) or Sorrento ($40-$50/night) by using an Airbnb Superhost or Airbnb PLUS (first time discount here).
-If you haven't tried it yet, we would highly recommend giving it a try because hotel costs are rising (especially in this area), parking at Hotels can be expensive (included in many Airbnb's), and cooking your own food is an option (unlike at the hotels).
+If you haven't tried it yet, we would highly recommend giving it a try because hotel costs are rising (especially in this area), parking at hotels can also be expensive (included in many Airbnb's), and cooking your own food is an option (unlike at the hotels).
 You can also get decent prices for hotels or bnb’s using booking.com, hotels.com, or VRBO - but if you prefer a hotel or resort, we now have access to Travel Agent pricing in this area and can almost always find you prices that are 10-30% off from what you can get on those sites if you schedule a free travel consultation with us (absolutely no obligations!).

-FOR PATH OF THE GODS: If you're an early bird (up and ready between 6:00-7:00) and like to see amazing things, then choose to stay in Bomerano because you'll want to get up early and walk the "Path of the Gods" (a.k.a.
+FOR PATH OF THE GODS: If you're an early bird (up and ready between 6:00-7:00) and like to see amazing things, then choose to stay in Bomerano instead - because you'll want to get up early and walk the "Path of the Gods" (a.k.a.
 "Sentiero degli Dei").
 More info at: pathofthegods.com.
 If not, choose Sorrento.

 TIP 2: USE THE PUBLIC BUS